What are the signs of a healthy relationship?

 You see, we all have deep fears whether we admit it or not.
 And it’s even more challenging to identify, feel and respond to a man’s fears because they hold it in much more so than women do most of the time.

 So sometimes in order to do this, we need to know our lovers better than they know themselves.
+This is why it’s important to raise your value as a woman by having the ability and courage to understand the masculine perspective.

 That’s why we’ve published a whole program called Understanding men, and there’s a section in it where we specifically talk about men’s deepest fears.
 If you want, you can check it out here.